Cambridge District Scout Archive

 - Panther 26th

-The 1st had a Patrol ‘Sea Dogs’.
-It is not known why birds were favoured at this time when of over 50 badges half were animals, half birds.
+The 1st Cambridge Sea Scouts had a Patrol ‘Sea Dogs’.
+It is not known why birds were favoured at this time when badges were half were animals, half birds.

-A number of names not on the original list were adopted; Chough, Kittiwake, Fulmar, Cygnet, and by 1955 Penguin of the 42nd/29th, Flamingo and Martlet of the 12th.
-That Gannet has not been used as a patrol name is interesting as Kittiwake and Fulmar have all been added to the list.
-Maybe they did not enter or win competitions.
+A number of names not on the original list were adopted; Swallows, Kittiwake, Fulmar, Cygnet, and by 1955, Flamingo and Martlet of the 12th.
+Gannet has rarely been used as a patrol name.
+Kittyhawk was elected as a name for an Air Scout Patrol.

 Occasionally names such as Liger or Tigon have been used where two Patrols have temporarily merged for a camp.
-These have not been identified in Patrols.
+These have not been identified in standing Patrols.
 ‘Made’ patrols are sometimes specifically excluded from competitions.
+Occasionally entries for competitions specify that they are composite patrols, such as Otters – Peckers.
+Some ‘patrols’ for competitions were limited by rules, such as a total cumulative age, and a mixed patrol might be assumed.

 1966 Advance Report